Last Updated on January 24, 2021 by Julia Wilson

 How high can kittens jump?

-The kitten slowly starts to explore his world on wobbly feet from three weeks, but it will be some while before he can jump.
+The kitten slowly starts to explore his or her world on wobbly feet from three weeks, but it will be some while before he or she can jump.
 Most kittens will climb up short objects such as the sofa.
-As coordination and muscle strength improve, so will the kitten’s ability to climb.
-By the time the cat reaches six months, his ability to jump will improve, but it can still take several more months before the kitten can jump as efficiently as a healthy adult cat.
+As coordination and muscle strength improve, so will the kitten’s ability to climb and jump.
+By the time the cat reaches six months, his ability to jump will improve, but it can still take several more months before the kitten reaches his or her full jumping potential.

 How high can a cat climb?